Radio, Television & Digital Communication at Georgia Institute of Technology - Main Campus

-MCAD also has a doctoral program available in digital communication.
-In 2019, 0 student graduated with a doctor's degree in this field.
+Georgia Tech also has a doctoral program available in digital communication.
+In 2021, 4 students graduated with a doctor's degree in this field.

 Careers That Digital Communication Grads May Go Into

 A degree in digital communication can lead to the following careers.
-Since job numbers and average salaries can vary by geographic location, we have only included the numbers for MN, the home state for Minneapolis College of Art and Design.
+Since job numbers and average salaries can vary by geographic location, we have only included the numbers for GA, the home state for Georgia Institute of Technology - Main Campus.

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.